-A factoid can be a simple saying like “starve a fever feed a cold“, or it can be a sensational headline like “Marilyn has affair with President” (how Norman Mailer used it when he coined the term), or it can be the thesis of a book like “all action is human action“, or it can be a “fun little true did-ya-know factlet” like “a banana is a berry“.
+A factoid can be a simple saying like “starve a fever feed a cold,” or it can be a sensational headline like “Marilyn has affair with President” (how Norman Mailer used it when he coined the term), or it can be the thesis of a book like “all action is human action” (a single propositional theory that speaks to many propositions), or it can be a “fun little true did-ya-know factlet” like “a banana is a berry.”

 These are the brief bits of information we hear on the news or see on the cover of the rag at the checkout counter at the grocery story and then repeat.
 They are bits of information, unverified, often meant to convey exciting gists rather than pure information.

 If it sounds true, but isn’t confirmed as true, it is a factoid…. and technically, that factoid about factoids is a factoid.